Khemu1/Code-Clause-Internship-Link-Shortner/README.md

 # Link Shortener Project

 This project is a Link Shortener web application built using Node.js, Express.js, MongoDB, and Vite.
-It allows users to shorten URLs, manage their links, and customize short URLs.
+It enables users to shorten URLs using custom links and provides QR codes for each custom link.
+The application also tracks and displays the total number of views for each link on the user's profile page.

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:
 - Node.js installed
 - npm (Node Package Manager) installed
-- MongoDB installed and running
+- MongoDB Compass installed and running

 ## Installation